Christianmo/Redux-Response-Middleware/README.md

 ```

-If the action has a `service` property you will receive corresponding props: data, error, loading .
+If the action has a `service` property you will receive corresponding props: data, error, loading, if these properties doesn't exist the action will work as usually .

 ```javascript
 import { GET_POSTS, ADD_POST } from '@constants/actionNames';